 While 2018 is being fervently awaited by environmentalists and tourists to witness the mass phenomenon, many locations in Tamil Nadu and Karnataka have been reported to have sighted early blooms in the last two years.

-Breaking the 12-year spell, the neelakurinji is expected to bloom between July and November next year.
+Breaking the 12-year spell, the neelakurinji is expected to bloom between July and November this year, with some areas already witnessing the rare phenomena.
 Plan a trip wisely and be prepared to be mesmerised by the elusive blooms of neelakurinji, just the way they have transfixed generations after generations.